 Dame Anne’s Will

-Sir Edward did not leave a will, but Dame Anne did.
-I am always thrilled when I find a will for any family member, but for me, it is incredibly special when I find one for an ancestress.
+It is always thrilled when I find a will for any family member, but for me, it is incredibly special when I find one for an ancestress.
 For many women, it is one of the few places where their voices can truly be heard.
 Even better, Dame Anne left a will in 1633.
 1633!
 That is 386 year ago!

 Below are a few of the most important or genealogically interesting sections of her will:

 In the name of God Amen, The fifteenth day of May in the year of our lord God according to the computacion of the Church of England one Thousand five hundred therty three I Ann Gostwicke widdowe late wyfe of Sr Edward Gostwicke of Willington in the County of Bedford beinge att the the time in reasonable helth and perfect Remembrance for which I doe blesse and praise Allmighty God…

 I bequeath my soule to Allmighty God…

 My body I committ to the earth from where ytt came to be privately buryed in the Parish of Willington in that Church so neare my dear husband as…will permitt and appoint my beloved Cosen Mr William Ashwell Gentleman and Merchant of London to bee my sole Executour…

 I doe bequeath to Mr Hoyvill Preacher of Gods word in Willington the summe of fforty shillinges to Mr Cookson Minister twenty five shillinges to Mr Rydings Minister twenty two shillinges to my Cosen Panmer minister twenty two shillinges to buy them gold Ringes wth deathes hands

 I doe bequeath to my sister…my ringe sett wth greene stones and three other ringes I have allready given wth my owne hands

 the rest of my Jewells I doe give my Daughter Elizabeth and Ffrancis Gostwicke to bee equally devided